-The most you pay during a Benefit Period for Covered Services before your Plan begins paying 100% of the covered charges.
-The Out-of-Pocket Maximum includes your Copayments and Coinsurance but does not include your premium, Deductible, amounts over the Maximum Allowed Amount, or charges for health care that your Plan doesn't cover.
-Please see the "Benefit at a Glance" and the "Pharmacy Benefit Management (PBM)" sections for details, as there are separate Out-of-Pocket Maximums for medical care and prescription drugs.
+The most you pay during a Benefit Period for Covered Services before your Plan begins paying benefits.
+The Out- of-Pocket Maximum includes your Deductible but does not include your premium, amounts over the Maximum Allowed Amount, or charges for health care that your Plan doesn't cover.
+Please see the "Benefit at a Glance" for details.